‘We’ll fight together:’ Curbside service keeping restaurants afloat amid coronavirus shutdown

 But resilience isn't only on the menu in Milwaukee.

-"We actually were almost just as busy as we were when the dining room was open," Tom Kosciesza, co-owner of Sportsman's Pub & Grub in Wind Lake, said.
+"We actually were almost just as busy as we were when the dining room was open," said Tom Kosciesza, co-owner of Sportsman's Pub & Grub in Wind Lake,.

 Sportsman's Pub & Grub was reeling-in orders during Friday night's fish fry.